 The District contributes to the Texas Public School Retired Employees Group Insurance Program (TRS-Care), a cost-sharing multiple employer defined benefit post employment health care plan administered by the Teacher Retirement System of Texas.
 TRS-Care Retired Plan provides health care coverage for certain persons (and their dependents) who retired under the Teacher Retirement System of Texas.
 The statutory authority for the program is Texas Insurance Code, Chapter 1575.
 Section 1575.052 grants the TRS Board of Trustees the authority to establish and amend basic and optional group insurance coverage for participants.
 The TRS issues a publicly available financial report that includes financial statements and required supplementary information for TRS-Care.
-That report may be obtained by visiting the TRS Web site at www.trs.state.tx.us, by writing to the Texas 78701, or by calling 1-800-223-8778.
+That report may be obtained by visiting the TRS Web site at www.trs.state.tx.us, by writing to the Communications Department of the Teacher Retirement System of Texas at 1000 Red River Street, Austin, Texas 78701, or by calling 1-800-223-8778.